Atomoxetine Side Effects

 Applies to atomoxetine: oral capsule

-Check with your doctor immediately if any of the following side effects occur while taking atomoxetine:Less common
+You should check with your doctor immediately if any of these side effects occur when taking atomoxetine:Less common

 - Hives or welts